Fantasy Basketball Picks: Top DraftKings NBA DFS Lineup Strategy for 76ers vs. Kings Showdown on November 22

 The Outcome

-Set your DraftKings fantasy basketball lineups here: NBA Showdown $100K Fadeaway [$25K to 1st] (PHI vs SAC)
+Set your DraftKings fantasy basketball lineups here: NBA Showdown $120K Fadeaway [$30K to 1st] (SAC vs LAL)

 Put your knowledge to the test.
 Sign up for DraftKings and experience the game inside the game.